 Video: GC Visits The Cactus Store in Echo Park

 The Cactus Store in Echo Park, Los Angeles specializes in “rare and bizarre” varieties of cactus sourced from all over the world.
-On a recent trip to L.A., the Garden Collage team caught up with Christian Herman Cummings, owner and resident cactus expert, to get the scoop on sourcing and caring for cacti (in addition to learning more about rare traits like “corkiness” and “sand blasted” skin).
+On a recent trip to L.A., the Garden Collage team caught up with Christian Herman Cummings, employee and resident cactus expert, to get the scoop on sourcing and caring for cacti (in addition to learning more about rare traits like “corkiness” and “sand blasted” skin).

 “The average consumer has not yet learned how to look at these plants for what they really are,” says Cummings of the callousing and gnarled forms that large cacti sometimes assume.
 “Over time these plants start to develop qualities that reveal how hard their life has been… so we’re interested in informing the [cactus] trend in a different way.”